Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Methodology and Analysis

-In \cref{subfig:ocv-sq-a}, line segments corresponding to cells with five $(r_\mathrm{N/P}, z^+_0)$ pairs\footnote{ The four pairs other than $r_\mathrm{N/P}=z^+_0=1$ cover the four characteristic regimes to be discussed in \cref{subsec:dq}. } are superposed on the 2D landscape of $U_\mathrm{OCV}(z^-, z^+)$, where the N/P ratio $r_\mathrm{N/P}$ is the negative slope and the Li/P ratio $z^+_0$ is the $z^+$-axis intercept.
+In \cref{subfig:ocv-sq-lfp} inspired by \citet{olson_differential_2023}, each line segment corresponds to a cell's $z^+(z^-)$ relation with a particular $(r_\mathrm{N/P}, z^+_0)$ pair, where the N/P ratio $r_\mathrm{N/P}$ is the negative slope and the Li/P ratio $z^+_0$ (recall \cref{eq:zp0}) is the $z^+$-axis intercept.
+The four pairs of N/P and Li/P ratio other than $r_\mathrm{N/P}=z^+_0=1$ cover the four characteristic regimes to be discussed in \cref{subsec:dq}.
+These line segments are superposed on the 2D landscape of $U_\mathrm{OCV}(z^-, z^+)$.
 The $U_\mathrm{min}$-contour marks where these segments can start on the top left, while the $U_\mathrm{max}$-contour marks their possible ends on the bottom right.
 Then the slope $-r_\mathrm{N/P}$ and intercept $z^+_0$ determine whether the segment starts close to the top or left side of the square, and whether it ends near the bottom or right side.
-Therefore, this indicates the electrode SOC limits at the fully discharged and charged state, which implies which electrode is more limiting during discharging and charging, as will be further discussed in \cref{subsec:dv-fraction}.
-When we plot the OCV profile intersected by each segment and scale the segment to a unit interval, we obtain the $z$-based OCV $U_\mathrm{OCV}(z)$ in \cref{subfig:ocv-sq-c}.
-The flatness of the LFP and MCMB OCP makes the variation in $U_\mathrm{OCV}(z)$ rather mild visually with different $(r_\mathrm{N/P}, z^+_0)$ pairs, which will be precisely quantified in \cref{subsec:dzpm-du,subsec:fisher-z}.
+Therefore, this indicates the electrode SOC limits at the fully discharged and charged state, which implies which electrode is more limiting towards the end of discharging and charging, as will be further discussed in \cref{subsec:dv-fraction}.
+When we plot the OCV profile intersected by each line segment and scale the segment to a unit interval, we obtain the $z$-based OCV $U_\mathrm{OCV}(z)$ in \cref{subfig:ocv-line-lfp}.
+The flatness of the LFP and MCMB OCP makes the variation in $U_\mathrm{OCV}(z)$ rather mild visually with different $(r_\mathrm{N/P}, z^+_0)$ pairs, which will be precisely quantified in \cref{subsec:dzpm-du,subsec:fisher-z}. \Cref{subfig:ocv-sq-nmc,subfig:ocv-line-nmc} are simply the NMC/MCMB counterparts of \cref{subfig:ocv-sq-lfp,subfig:ocv-line-lfp}.
+The steeper slope of the NMC OCP curve is reflected by the narrower contour spacing in \cref{subfig:ocv-sq-nmc} and the larger variation between different OCV curves in \cref{subfig:ocv-line-nmc}.